juhum/juhum/README.md

-Hi there 👋 My name is Adam
+Hi there 👋 my name is Adam
 =====================

 I am currently a second-year undergraduate student of Computer Science.
 I've been learning to code for 3 years.